BrutalApe/HereToSlay/Readme.md

 so I'm designing this code to help with that.

 Taking the old rubik code and repurposing that, instead of starting from scratch.

+6/1/21
+Properly created repo for HereToSlay, and added buttons for the different categories of cards.
+Lots of organization as well.